A real approach to International online dating, so you do not scam yourself.

 1. People lie on their online dating profiles

 While dishonesty was slightly less prevalent among the British sample, 44% did admit to lying in their online profile.
 In both the US and UK samples, dishonesty declined with age.
-I want to believe due to their standards be more at the level of their search and know by a fact that, unfortunately, the mental age we feel inside has not that promoting face as we all would like to have.
+Searching standards go along with aging, (supposedly) more in a reasonable way, though the mental age we feel no longer matches physical appearance.
+Often, this leads to fake photos-profiles, victimizing the most the author in the short term when having sooner or later to face the reality they refused to accept.

 2. Looking for a relationship